default-writer/filetestonsave/README.md

 ## Requirements

-file-tests-runner runs on VScode 1.80.0 and above.
+test-files-on-save runs on VScode 1.80.0 and above.

-## Predefined Variables in test commands:
+## Predefined Variables in test commands

 The following predefined variables are supported:

-- ${workspaceFolder} - the path of the folder opened in VS Code
+* ${workspaceFolder} - the path of the folder opened in VS Code
-- ${workspaceFolderBasename} - the name of the folder opened in VS Code without any slashes (/)
+* ${workspaceFolderBasename} - the name of the folder opened in VS Code without any slashes (/)
-- ${file} - the current opened file
+* ${file} - the current opened file
-- ${fileWorkspaceFolder} - the current opened file's workspace folder
+* ${fileWorkspaceFolder} - the current opened file's workspace folder
-- ${relativeFile} - the current opened file relative to workspaceFolder
+* ${relativeFile} - the current opened file relative to workspaceFolder
-- ${relativeFileDirname} - the current opened file's dirname relative to workspaceFolder
+* ${relativeFileDirname} - the current opened file's dirname relative to workspaceFolder
-- ${fileBasename} - the current opened file's basename
+* ${fileBasename} - the current opened file's basename
-- ${fileBasenameNoExtension} - the current opened file's basename with no file extension
+* ${fileBasenameNoExtension} - the current opened file's basename with no file extension
-- ${fileExtname} - the current opened file's extension
+* ${fileExtname} - the current opened file's extension
-- ${fileDirname} - the current opened file's folder path
+* ${fileDirname} - the current opened file's folder path
-- ${fileDirnameBasename} - the current opened file's folder name
+* ${fileDirnameBasename} - the current opened file's folder name
-- ${env:NAME} - reference environment variables through the ${env:Name} syntax
+* ${env:NAME} - reference environment variables through the ${env:Name} syntax

 ## Extension Settings